Rebecca Traister: Writings

 Traister's first book, Big Girls Don't Cry: The Election that Changed Everything for American Women (2010), is an account of the 2008 U.S. presidential campaign from a feminist perspective.
 The book examines prominent women in the campaign, including Hillary Clinton, Sarah Palin, Michelle Obama, and Elizabeth Edwards, and the media coverage of them.
 Big Girls Don't Cry was a New York Times Notable Book of 2010.
 It later won the Ernesta Drinker Ballard Book Prize from Women's Way.

 Traister's second book, All the Single Ladies: Unmarried Women and the Rise of an Independent Nation (2016), grew out of research she initiated in 2009, "the year the proportion of American women who were married dropped below fifty percent; and the median age of first marriages, which had remained between twenty and twenty-two years old for nearly a century (1890–1980), had risen dramatically to twenty-seven."
 She argues in the book that contrary to media depictions, the phenomenon of single women in America is not new.
 She chronicles social movements in U.S. history—including temperance, abolition, and secondary education—in which single women, who "were given options beyond early heterosexual marriage", played a significant role.
 All the Single Ladies became a New York Times bestseller.
 Gillian White described it as a "well-researched, deeply informative examination of women's bids for independence, spanning centuries."

 In 2018, Traister published another bestseller, Good and Mad: The Revolutionary Power of Women's Anger.
 In a New York Times profile, Hilary Howard said the book "traces the complicated history of female fury, and what that fury has meant for social progress, starting with the suffragist and abolitionist movements of the 19th century and ending with the resistance to the Trump administration."
 In her New Yorker review, Casey Cep criticized Good and Mad for its tendency to juxtapose "isolated episodes of anger among progressive women of various races, classes, and eras" without building a coherent political argument tying the episodes together.
 Cep also faulted the book for not paying sufficient attention to the fact that "anger knows no political persuasion.
 For every Maxine Waters, there's a Michele Bachmann; for every Gloria Steinem, a Phyllis Schlafly."
+Good and Mad was named one of the Washington Post's Ten Best Books of 2018.

+In 2026, Traister published a young reader's edition of Good and Mad entitled Angry Girls Will Get Us Through, adapted by Ruby Shamir, which Kirkus called "a brilliant overview of essential history."